learnk8s/learnk8s.io/src/terraformAks/content.md

 The command executes two crucial tasks:

-1. it downloads the Azure provider that is necessary to translate the Terraform instructions into API calls
+1. It downloads the Azure provider that is necessary to translate the Terraform instructions into API calls.
-1. it initialises the state where it keeps track of all the resources that are created.
+1. It initialises the state where it keeps track of all the resources that are created.

 You're ready to create your resource group using Terraform.